 -Ah, now it's me you'll excuse, completely carried I've got.
 Past seventy it is, already.
 Finished for today we are, forlaj, and well performed you have, to you admit I must.

--Eh, if only our goins so stubbornly stick to their stories would.
+-Eh, if only our intreks so stubbornly stick to their stories would.
 You are consequent, as they say, up to the toenails.
 Of course, tomorrow morning, about thirty-five, to me personally report you will.

 -How do you count time?

--That's what before coming here questioned you should have.
+-That's what before coming here quescyned you should have.
 Almost hundred hours per day, missing a little, really.
 Not a bit like the flier's hour.
 One of the few official things I have to observe in my free hours, too.
 In the meantime, summon you to lunch free I feel.

 -I am not imprisoned?

 -Escape you can not, so no difference it makes.
 The rite is but three days long, and after that, anyway, free you will be, unless we canvass you.
 That may to not bad at all outcome, for us, I mean, for pretty good you are, and your appearance simply attracts events.
-Nice plot around you drawn can be, and something more serious, even.
+Nice plot around you drawn can be, and something more serius, even.
 Forlaj, to say I like you am I allowed to?